madasar/ARDroneDocker/README.md

 The SDK blob is in this repo (~65MB) [from here](http://developer.parrot.com/docs/SDK2/ARDrone_SDK_2_0_1.zip), for convenience and retains the original licence(s).

-The container downloads up to ~150MB, takes up 1GB of disk space, and automate the 5 minute build process.
+The container downloads up to ~150MB, takes up 1GB of disk space, and automates the 5 minute build process.

 ## Usage